walder/Skynet-IADS/skynet-iads-source/README_source.md

 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

 ## What exactly does Skynet do with the SAMS?
-Via the scripting engine one can toggle a radar emitter's group controller on and off.
+Via the scripting engine one can toggle the radar emitters on and off.
 Further options are the alarm state and the rules of engagement.
 In a nutshell that's all that Skynet does.
-Skynet does however read the radar and firing range properties of a SAM site.
+Skynet does also read the radar and firing range properties of a SAM site.
 Based on that data and the setup options a mission designer provides Skynet will turn a SAM site on or off.

 No god like intervention is used (like magically exploding HARMS via the scripting engine).
 If a SAM site or EW radar detects an inbound HARM it just turns off its radar as in real life.
-The HARM as it is programmed in DCS will try and glide in to the last known position mostly resulting in misses by 20-80 meters.
+The HARM as it is programmed in DCS will try and glide in to the last known position mostly resulting in misses by 50-100 meters.

 ## Are there known bugs?
 Yes, when placing multi unit SAM sites (e.g. SA-3 Patriot..) make sure the first unit you place is the search radar.
 If you add any other element as the first unit, Skynet will not be able to read radar data.